-RCI Hospitality Holdings – Leader in gentlemen's clubs and bars/restaurants
+RCI Hospitality Holdings – Leader in gentlemen's clubs and sports bars/restaurants

 - Founded in 1983, we pioneered elegant gentlemen's clubs based on powerful brands, quality environments, beautiful entertainers, and excellent restaurants.

 - Since our IPO in 1995, we have used our expertise to transform RCI into a leading hospitality company.

-- Today, subsidiaries own and operate more than 40 nightclubs and restaurant/bars.
+- Today, subsidiaries own and operate more than 40 nightclubs and sports bars/restaurants.

 - Larger units are in major cities, such as New York, Miami, Philadelphia, Dallas/Ft.
 Worth, and Minneapolis, with smaller ones spread through the South and Southwest.

 - RCI also owns ED Publications, Inc., the leading media company serving the multi-billion dollar adult club business with industry-related websites, magazines and trade shows.

 - Investors are attracted by RCI's strong cash flow, operating margins and local laws that create high barriers to entry in the gentlemen's club business.

 - Innovation: RCI has extensive experience in nightclub development, marketing, management, IT, and security.
 We know how to grow revenues and profits.

 - Club Roll Up: There is a universe of 3,500 clubs of which RCI would consider acquiring on a selected basis.
 Many owners plan to retire in the years ahead.
 With increasing access to financing, RCI can consolidate the industry, creating greater scale.

 - Bombshells: RCI has begun leveraging its expertise, developing the rapidly-growing Bombshells chain of military themed bar/restaurants.

 - Rick's Cabaret: Elegant clubs with restaurants

 - Vivid Cabaret: High-end, high-energy club for young professionals

 - Tootsie's Cabaret: Nation's mega club with 74,000 square feet

 - Club Onyx: High-end clubs for African-American professionals

-- XTC Cabaret: Casual BYOB clubs for younger blue collar patrons, primarily in Texas
+- XTC Cabaret: Lively BYOB clubs for blue collar patrons and the college crowd

 History of Innovation